Minex has been designed specifically to support the needs of layered deposits.

-The Minex Pit Optimisation module is a comprehensive software tool which can be used throughout a deposit’s life to continually reassess risk and guide mine progression in an ever-changing economic environment.
-By utilising the Lerch Grossman algorithm, the Pit Optimisation module can facilitate the creation of short, medium, and long-term optimal mining strategies within a very short turnaround.
+The Minex Pit Optimization module is a comprehensive software tool which can be used throughout a deposit’s life to continually reassess risk and guide mine progression in an ever-changing economic environment.
+By using the Lerch Grossman algorithm, the Pit Optimzation module can facilitate the creation of short, medium, and long-term optimal mining strategies within a very short turnaround.

-By examining results of various scenarios based on fluctuating coal price, mining costs and design constraints, the Pit Optimisation module ensures that the size of economically mineable reserves can be accurately determined.
+By examining results of various scenarios based on fluctuating coal price, mining costs and design constraints, the Pit Optimization module ensures that the size of economically mineable reserves can be accurately determined.

 The Minex Open Pit Scheduling module employs an “interactive” methodology that allows users to graphically interact with the schedule as the schedule progresses.
 The module is simple and easy to use and allows users to make key scheduling decisions without the “black box” effect of other less interactive software offerings.
 It is integrated directly with the geological model and reserves database, creating more accurate and realistic scenarios.